Nthompson096/4score/README.md

 you'll need to install the depenedancy for google text to speech such as:
 ``mpg123`` and you should be set!

-be sure to comment these following lines too
+be sure to uncomment these following lines too; be sure to comment the lines above it IE

+    with open("results.txt", "r") as file:
+    # Read the contents of the file
+    file_contents = file.read()
+    # Print the contents of the file
+    print(file_contents)

+These are the lines for audio output

     with open("results.txt", "r") as file:
     # Read the contents of the file